 William Morris in Chiswick

-Chiswick Timeline of Writers & Books: A Quick Guide
+Chiswick Timeline of Writers & Books: A quick guide

 The writer, designer, artist and socialist activist William Morris is widely seen as the father of the Arts and Crafts movement.